-Recognizing Bellevue continues to have an interest in the facilities, amenities, and connections that may be developed on or near the SKPR, Kirkland and Bellevue staff have negotiated an agreement (See Exhibit B) that will allow Bellevue to have a meaningful and substantial role in all permitting decisions related to the property, including but not limited to any motorized and non-motorized connections to be sited at or associated with the property, any design elements for the site's facilities and landscaping, and any other development or traffic impacts associated with the property that may affect Bellevue residents, directly or indirectly.
+Recognizing Bellevue continues to have an interest in the facilities, amenities, and connections that may be developed on or near the SKPR, Kirkland and Bellevue staff have negotiated an agreement (See Exhibit B) that will allow Bellevue to have a meaningful and substantial role in all permitting decisions related to the property that are specifically connected to the development of the SKPR.
+However, the agreement is not intended to involve Bellevue in decisions concerning more day-to-day use/operation of the CKC that are separate and apart from any SKPR development (e.g. paving the trail).

 The term "meaningful and substantial" means Bellevue shall have a voting member on any committee/group (if any) convened by Kirkland, but not to include Kirkland's already established decision-making advisory boards and commissions (e.g. Planning Commission or Design Review Board), that may determine or develop recommendations, guidelines, or standards specific to development of the site.
 Additionally, Kirkland will provide periodic updates regarding future development of the site, public private partnerships, or other major decisions relating to use and/or permitting activity on the property; and it will provide notice to Bellevue of any permitting decision related to the property to allow sufficient time (minimum of 90 days) to comment on any proposed development.
-This engagement will allow Bellevue to recommend project conditions consistent with Bellevue's development regulations and guidelines in those areas; albeit with the understanding that Kirkland will not impose any conditions (1) that would be in conflict with Kirkland's zoning or development regulations, or (2) are inconsistent with the overall character and design of the proposed project.
+This engagement will allow Bellevue to recommend project conditions consistent with Bellevue's development regulations and guidelines in those areas; albeit with the understanding Kirkland will not impose any conditions (1) that would be in conflict with Kirkland's zoning or development regulations, or (2) that are inconsistent with the overall character and design of the proposed project.

-The City of Kirkland previously approved the petition and proposed boundary line adjustment on July 15, 2025, pursuant to Resolution No. 5689.
+The City of Kirkland previously approved the proposed boundary line adjustment on July 15, 2025, pursuant to Resolution No. 5690.
 However, the boundary line adjustment will not be final until the City of Bellevue approves of the same; and both cities coordinate the filing of an annexation certificate with State's Office of Financial Management.